johnnovak/RML-Amiga/docs/docs/manual/customising-your-setup.md

 # Customising your setup

 ## Graphics customisation

-The output of a 15 kHz home computer CRT monitor is emulated by default.
-Most people used their Amigas with such monitors in the 1980s and 90s (e.g., the Commodore 1084S or the Philips CM8833-II).
-The default 3.0x scaling mimics the physical dimensions of such 14" monitors rather closely on 24 to 27" widescreen desktop displays (measure the diagonal of the image in an NTSC game; it will be TODO cm on a 24" screen which is close to the TODO cm image diagonal of a typical 14" CRT).

-However, you might want to adjust the image size depending on your display size, viewing distance, and personal preference.
-You can do so in the **Host / Filter** tab.

 To set a different scaling factor, use the drop-down to select a preset then press the **Load** button.
 Unfortunately, this will also reset image centering